American burlesque: Neo-Burlesque

 A new generation nostalgic for the spectacle and perceived glamour of the old times determined to bring burlesque back.
 This revival was pioneered independently in the early 1990s by Billie Madley's "Cinema" and later with Ami Goodheart in "Dutch Weismann's Follies" revues in New York, Michelle Carr's "The Velvet Hammer" troupe in Los Angeles, and The Shim-Shamettes in New Orleans.
 Ivan Kane's Royal Jelly Burlesque Nightclub at Revel Atlantic City opened in 2012.
 Inspired by old time stars like Sally Rand, Tempest Storm, Gypsy Rose Lee, and Lili St. Cyr, more recent performers include Dita Von Teese, Julie Atlas Muz, and Anne McDonald.
+Los Angeles-based troupe Little Miss Nasty has further expanded the neo-burlesque format by combining choreographed dance, theatrical performance, and burlesque with rock and heavy metal music.
 Agitprop groups such as Cabaret Red Light have included political satire and performance art in their acts.

 Neo-Burlesque has taken many forms, but all have the common trait of honoring one or more of burlesque's previous incarnations, with acts including striptease, expensive costumes, bawdy humor, cabaret, and comedy/variety acts.
 Although neo-burlesque acts honor previous acts, they often lack elements of parody, and political commentary that was commonplace in traditional burlesque.
 There are modern burlesque performers and shows all over the world, and annual conventions such as the Vancouver International Burlesque Festival, the New York Burlesque Festival created by burlesque star Angie Pontani and Jen Gapay, and the Miss Exotic World Pageant are held.
 In 2008, The New York Times noted that burlesque had made a comeback in the city's art performance scene.

 A 2010 musical film Burlesque, starring Christina Aguilera and Cher, attempted to capitalize on the burlesque revival.
 However, it received mixed reviews and a score of 37% on movie website Rotten Tomatoes.
 Critics found it "perversely tame" and "closer to your grandmother’s fan dance than to the neo-burlesque revues that began popping up in the early 1990s".
 Additionally, it "wags its derrière, in the direction of new burlesque, but it’s strictly old school ... with a story line that had already gathered dust by ...
 1933."